git/git.github.io/rev_news/drafts/edition-44.md

 messages along with another patch that adds the comments that Junio suggested.

-Ævar Arnfjörð Bjarmason suggested an improvement to also catch perl files with the ".pl" and ".pm" file extensions.
+Ævar Arnfjörð Bjarmason suggested an improvement to also catch Perl files with the `.pl` and `.pm` file extensions.
 Brian implemented this in a [third version](https://public-inbox.org/git/20181008220353.780301-1-sandals@crustytoothpaste.net/) of his patches.